 Another question is how the mechanism identified in the paper may interact with institutions, which have been viewed by many economists as a crucial determinant of development (North, 2003).
 The quantitative analysis of the paper is conducted under the assumption that market institutions were available at every location in the U.S. and over the entire period of investigation.
 This assumption might be realistic in a U.S. context, but not necessarily in the case of other economies.
-Institutions may indeed develop endogenously over time, similar to local innovations.
-Can institutions, and their endogenous evolution, shape the effect of geography on cities and growth?
+Institutions, and their endogenous evolution, shape the effect of geography on cities and growth?
 My hope is that the setup proposed in this paper opens a door to research that can answer these, as well as other interesting questions.